devqaly/devqaly/docs/src/content/docs/overview/introduction.md

 Optionally, you can install our SDK in your backend and Devqaly will allow you to discover resources that a single network request have used such as:

-- database transactions: see which database transactions were invoked on a specific request
+- **database transactions**: see which database transactions were invoked on a specific request
-- logs: which logs have been written for a specific request
+- **logs**: which logs have been written for a specific request
-- exceptions: know when your application have thrown an exception either from the frontend or backend (or any microservice)
+- **exceptions**: know when your application have thrown an exception either from the frontend or backend (or any microservice)